John-04/John-04/README.md

 - 👋 Hi, I’m @John-04
 - 👀 I’m interested in programming
 - 🌱 I’m currently a Data  Analyst
-- 💞️ I’m looking to collaborate on Analytical and ML projects
+- 💞️ I’m looking to collaborate on Analytical and ML projects with Data Analysts and Data Scientists around the globe
 - 📫 How to reach me fashjohn04@gmail.com

 <!---